tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 #### Before installing Vertica

 Download CentOS VM from [osboxes.org](http://www.osboxes.org/).
 I used CentOS 6 VM.
-Note that CentOS 5 or older is no longer supported by Vertica VM (see last section below) and CentOS 7 VM from that website is not stable in my experience (2016 Feb).
+Note that CentOS 5 or older is no longer supported by Vertica HP (check out my attempt in the last section below) and CentOS 7 VM from that website is not stable in my experience (2016 Feb).
 The following information may be useful when you prepare that CentOS VM before installing Vertica on it:

 ``` plain